 You have to invest millions

-This is one of the most common executive franchising myths and probably scares away more people than other myths.
+This is one of the most common executive franchising myths and probably scares away more people than any other misconception.
 While it’s true that some franchises (especially national-brand restaurants) require $1M-plus in startup costs, many more don’t.
 Regional brands and new franchise concepts can be especially cost-effective.
 And don’t forget: there are plenty of options for funding your franchise dream.
-For instance, the federal government offers a special loan program for new franchise owners.
+For instance, the federal government offers a special loan program just for new franchise owners.

 You have to start as a multi-unit owner